BLY-Coder/bly-coder.github.io/_posts/2025-02-13-My-First-CVEs-Hacking-Holy-Week.md

 pkrelacionado=4104
 ```

-### Security Recommendations
+### 🛠️ Security Recommendations

 To mitigate this vulnerability, implementing the following measures is recommended:

-1. **Permission Validation**: Verify that the authenticated user has rights to the requested resource before returning any information.
+1. 🔒 **Permission Validation**: Verify that the authenticated user has rights to the requested resource before returning any information.

-2. **Role-Based Access Control (RBAC)**: Implement a role-based access control system to clearly define who can access what information.
+2. 🔑 **Role-Based Access Control (RBAC)**: Implement a role-based access control system to clearly define who can access what information.

-3. **Activity Logging**: Monitor and log unusual or suspicious requests to detect attempts to exploit vulnerabilities.
+3. 📝 **Activity Logging**: Monitor and log unusual or suspicious requests to detect attempts to exploit vulnerabilities.

-4. **Regular Security Testing**: Conduct code audits and penetration testing to identify and correct vulnerabilities before they can be exploited.
+4. 🔍 **Regular Security Testing**: Conduct code audits and penetration testing to identify and correct vulnerabilities before they can be exploited.

-## Solution
+## ✅ Solution

 The Grupo Anapi team has implemented the following measures:

-1. The IDOR vulnerability has been completely disabled
+1. 🛑 The IDOR vulnerability has been completely disabled
-2. The XSS vulnerability has been fixed in the latest version
+2. 🔄 The XSS vulnerability has been fixed in the latest version
-3. All users are recommended to update to the latest version
+3. ⚡ All users are recommended to update to the latest version

-## Conclusion
+## 🎉 Conclusion

 This finding highlights the importance of implementing proper access controls in web applications.
 The assignment of two CVEs to these vulnerabilities reinforces the need to continue investigating and reporting security issues to make the Internet a safer place.

-My first CVEs, and many more to come!
+**My first CVEs, and many more to come!** 🚀